 Patronage

 Saint Nectarios, at the request of a committee of physical education professors, was declared the patron saint of gymnasts, as he blessed the founding of the Gymnastic Society as an "excellent oion," and the goal of such societies is physical gymnastics and spiritual development, the two poles around which excellent education and perfect education revolve.
-Later, as director of the Rizarius School, he took special care of the students' physical exercise and improvement of their diet.
+Later, as director of the Rizarius School, he took special care of the students' physical exercise and improving their diet.
 He also introduced soccer as a sport for students of the same school at the request of the students themselves.
 Thus, he was the first to introduce soccer as a sport on school grounds...
 St. Nectarios is also the patron saint of the Barbican School, as he was a graduate of the school.

 His writing work